MTDeep: Boosting the Security of Deep Neural Nets Against Adversarial Attacks with Moving Target Defense: Experimental Results

-We now explore the participation of individual networks in the equilibria for MTDeep in Figure \ref{fig:22}.
-The results clearly show that while it is useful to have multiple networks providing differential immunity (as testified by the improvement of accuracy in adversarial conditions), the leveling-off of the objective values with more DNNs in the mix does underline that there is much room for research in actively developing DNNs that can provide greater {\em differential immunity}.
-An ensemble of such networks equipped with MTD can provide significant gains in both security and accuracy.
+In Figure \ref{fig:imgNT}b, we explore the participation of individual networks in the mixed strategy equilibria for MTDeep used to classify ImageNET data.
+The results clearly show that while it is useful to have multiple networks providing differential immunity (as testified by the improvement of accuracy in adversarial conditions), the leveling-off of the objective function values with more DNNs in the mix does underline that there is much room for research in actively developing DNNs that can provide greater {\em differential immunity}.
+Note that no more than four (out of the six) networks participate in the equilibrium.
+An ensemble of networks with higher differential immunity equipped with MTD can thus provide significant gains in both security and accuracy.